tpluscode/tpluscode.github.io/source/_posts/2015-08-21-polymer-templatizer.markdown

 </script>
 ```

 This works like charm but I find two minor issues with this API.
-First, tt is weird that `templatize` doesn't return
+First, it is weird that `templatize` doesn't return
 a value, but rather modifies some internal state used by `stamp`.
 I would prefer that to be more functional:

 ``` js